TeamPythonKMJ/Trial/README.md

 # Data Analysis and Visualizations of Chemical Elements and Compounds

+### Goal
+We want to apply our model to optimize the design and also accelerate the development of structural materials for the Space industry.

 ### Selected Topic
 We have chosen to use various API's (https://materialsproject.org, https://pymatgen.org, https://mendeleev.readthedocs.io/en/stable/quick.html, https://citrination.com) and want to use the elements presented in these datasets in order to plot the relationships among them.
 The reason for the utilization of multiple API's is due to the fact that creating datasets from multiple resources gives a broader and less biased visual.
-For example, there are some visualizations of the chemical elements Fe and Ti below showing the types of results that should be expected later in this project.
+For example, there are some visualizations of the chemical elements Fe and Ti below showing the types of building blocks and preliminaries we deem necessary to build our model with.

-### Goal
-We want to apply our model to optimize the design and accelerate the development of structural materials for the Space industry.

 ### TECHNOLOGY
 The technology we are using: AWS, pandas, jupyter notebook, plotly, matplot, materials project, tensorflow, keras, Spark, Colab, SQL, Postgress.
 Machine learning model: Linear regression, random forest tree, PCA and Neuron Networks.